 Despite its advantages, the YRGB technology faced significant challenges.
 The primary issue was the high production cost.
 Adding a fourth pixel and developing a specialized T-CON board to manage the display substantially increased manufacturing expenses.
 After Samsung and LG launched new LCD panel factories, the demand for Sharp’s panels began to decline.
 In 2014, Sharp exited the television manufacturing business, losing its primary market for these panels.
 Although production continued for some time, it met with little success, as the panels were mainly used in televisions that were outsourced to third-party manufacturers under the Sharp brand.

-In 2024, Sharp officially ceased production of large LCD panels, closing its Sakai plant on August 21.
-The company announced plans to sell all remaining stock by March 2025, indicating that a significant number of panels had been produced in advance.
-Thus, the era of Sharp’s four-color LCD panels—one of the company’s most ambitious and distinctive technological ventures—came to an end
+In 2024, Sharp officially ceased production of large LCD panels, closing its factory in Sakai on August 21.
+The company announced plans to sell all remaining inventory by March 2025, noting that a significant number of panels had been produced in advance.
+Thus, the era of Sharp’s four-color LCD panels—one of the company’s most ambitious and distinctive technological projects—came to an end.

 Previous articleLG TV remote control functions (Magic remote) 2016-2025